Skip to content

 VTEC Labs: An International Leader in BSS 7239 Testing

-At VTEC Laboratories, we're in the business of keeping your company safer through our comprehensive testing solutions.
-One of the many testing services we offer to improve operational safety for aircraft facilities and railroads is Boeing Safety Standard (BSS) 7239 toxicity testing.
-With ISO 17020, 17025 and 17065 accreditation and approval to serve as a vendor for organizations such as the Port Authority of New York, we offer effective testing solutions to keep your workplace safer.
+With ISO 17020, 17025 and 17065 accreditation and approval to serve as a vendor for organizations such as the Port Authority of New York, we offer effective solutions to make your workplace safer.

 What Are BSS Tests?

 Boeing Safety Standard or BSS 7239 tests are flammability tests that measure the concentration of poisonous gases that specific materials create during combustion.
-When certain materials ignite and burn, they can emit gases that are harmful to humans at certain levels.

 • Nitrogen oxide